P-p-H-d/mlib/README.md

 (if 'append' is false) or append 'str' with this representation (if 'append' is true).
 This method is only defined if the type of the element defines a GET\_STR method itself.

+##### bool name\_parse\_str(name\_t list, const char str[], const char **endp)

+Parse the string 'str' that is assumed to be a string representation of a list and set 'list' to this representation.
+This method is only defined if the type of the element defines PARSE\_STR & INIT methods itself.
+It returns true if success, false otherwise.
+If endp is not NULL, it sets '*endp' to the pointer of the first character not decoded by the function.

 ##### void name\_out\_str(FILE *file, const name\_t list)

 Generate a string representation of the list 'list' and outputs it into the FILE 'file'.